akanshhasonowal21/OL-25-LP-006/README.md

-# OL-25-LP-006
-A Stream lit app made by me on the analysis of mental health wellness of the tech workers backed by the OSMI dataset of 2014.
 # 🌊 MindSurf: Riding the Waves of Mental Wellness in Tech 🧠💙

 Welcome aboard **MindSurf**, a data-driven voyage into the mental wellness seas of the tech industry.